London, England, 1824

 Collins's first published novel, Antonina (1850), is a floridly written historical novel of the Roman Empire that's deservedly forgotten today, along with his early memoirs, travelogue and short fiction.

-Around this time, Collins was also knocking out short stories, often for Dickens's Household Words periodical.
+Around this time, he was also knocking out short stories, often for Dickens's Household Words periodical.
 One of the most noteworthy is "A Terribly Strange Bed" (1852), a horror story worthy of a less hysterical Edgar Allan Poe.
 A longer work in this vein is "The Yellow Mask" (1855), a short novel featuring a man haunted by his dead wife, although the supernatural elements are balanced by the search for a rational explanation.
 Again it's plot driven, suspenseful and shocking in its characterization.
 And again its major failing is that the resolution is too easy—a failing Collins would fix in the future, as he learns to pace his suspense.

 His many stories, novels and plays, in which he developed his lively style through the 1850s, were popular with the reading public—which other British writers noted.